Avaiga/taipy-doc/docs/manuals/running_services/index.md

     tp.run(gui, rest, title="Taipy Demo")
 ```

-Taipy Rest needs Taipy Core to function, when running the Taipy Rest service, Taipy Core will
+Taipy Rest relies on Taipy Core.
+When running the Taipy Rest service, Taipy Core will
 also run along with it.
-Therefore, Taipy Core will also be together with Taipy GUI and Taipy Rest in
+Therefore, Taipy Core will run with Taipy GUI and Taipy Rest in
-the previous example.
+the previous code example.